burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 };
 ```

-**Abstract Class.** A class that contains at least one pure virtual function.
+**Abstract Class.** A class that contains at least *one* pure virtual function.

 **LValue (expression)**.
 An `LValue` evaluates during compile time to some persistent value with an address in memory where you can store something.
 Informally that is something to the left of the operator equals.
 LValues is an attribute to describe expressions in the Language, not value even value is presented in the term.

 **RValue (expression)**.
 An RValue evaluates a result that is stored only transiently.
 An expression from which the address cannot be taken.
 Also, this is something that, at least in principle, can be encoded in the code of generated instructions for the processor.
-Rvalue is an attribute to describe expressions in the Language, not value.
+Rvalue is an attribute to describe *expressions* in the Language.

 In 99% of cases, these are unnamed temporary variables.
 But a good counterexample of something that is an *RValue* but has the name is `this.`